jlincodes/notes/job_search/winter_break_log.md

       - A *controlled component* does not maintain any internal state (i.e. has no memory) and must receive information through `props`.
 Most React components are *controlled*.
       - In React, when `<input />` is given a `value` attribute, the `<input />` becomes controlled because it stops using its own internal storage.
   - Mounting Lifecycle Methods
+    - There are 3 categories of lifecycle methods: *mounting*, *updating*, and *unmounting*.
+    - A component "mounts" when it renders for the first time and the *mounting lifecycle methods* get called.
+    - When a component *mounts*, it automatically calls the following 3 mounting lifecycle methods in order:
+      - `componentWillMount`
+      - `render`
+      - `componentDidMount`
+    - Mounting lifecycle events only execute the first time that a component renders.
+    - `componentWillMount`
+      - gets called right *before* `render()` when a component renders for the first time.
+    - `render`
+      - called after `componentWillMount` and before `componentDidMount`
+      - belongs to two categories: mounting lifecycle methods, and *updating lifecycle methods*
+    - `componentDidMount`
+      - gets called right *after* the HTML from `render()` has finished loading.
+      - `componentDidMount` is useful for connecting a React app to external applications, such as web APIs or JS frameworks; also useful to place set timers using `setTimeOut()` or `setInterval`
+  - Updating/Unmounting Lifecycle Methods
+    - Updating: a component updates every time that it renders, *starting with the second render*.
+There are 5 updating lifecycle methods that are automatically called in order whenever a component instance *updates*:
+      - `componentWillReceiveProps`
+      - `shouldComponentUpdate`
+      - `componentWillUpdate`
+      - `render`
+      - `componentDidUpdate`
+  - [x] Complete Codecademy ReactJS: Part II